-The heart of the Wooden-Cunningham presence is an Olympian calm, a disdain for foppish style and a willingness to testify for the fundamentalist creed on coaching and building character.
+The heart of the Wooden-Cunningham presence is an Olympian calm, a disdain for foppish style and a willingness to testify for the fundamentalist creed in coaching and building character.

-"We stress fundamentals, team play and conditioning," says Cunningham.
-"Never forgot, young people crave discipline," he says, taking care of moral philosophy in four words.
+"We stress fundamentals, team play and conditioning," says Cunningham. ever forget, young people crave discipline," he says, taking care of moral philosophy in four words.

-"This club never heard of team play when Gary got hold of them in July," said Harrick.
+"This club never heard of team play when Gary got hold of them in July," says Harrick.
 "They do now."

-That clipped comment is all that need be said of the two-year coaoching interregnum between Wooden and Cunningham when Gene Bartow held the Bruin reins in his wishy-washy hands.
+That clipped comment is all that need to said of the two-year coaching interregnum between Wooden and Cunningham when Gene Bartow held the Bruin reins in his wishy-washy hands.
 No team play translates into no discipline, no order, no UCLA.

 Wooden didn't want Bartow as first choice for successor.
 He preferred either of his longtime assistants, Denny Crum or Cunningham.
 Neither was available.
 Crum was happy and well paid at Louisville.

-Cunningham, then 34, an age when most coached are still at the high school level, passed up a chance for the nation's No. 1 coaching plum to become UCLA's alumni director.
+Cunningham, them 34, an age when most coaches are still at the high school level, passed up a chance for the nation's No. 1 coaching plum to become UCLA's alumni director.